-In the PPIA Section 453(g)(5), a poultry product is adulterated if, among other circumstances, it is in whole, or in part, the product of any poultry that has died otherwise than by slaughter.
+In the PPIA Section 453(g)(5), a poultry product is adulterated if, among other circumstances, it is in whole, or in part, the product of any poultry which has died otherwise than by slaughter.
 The regulations require that poultry be slaughtered in accordance with good commercial practices, in a manner that will result in thorough bleeding of the poultry carcass and will ensure that breathing has stopped before scalding (9 CFR 381.65 (b)).
-Poultry that are still breathing on entering the scalder die from drowning not from slaughter and therefore are considered adulterated as defined by 21 USC 453(g)(5) and unfit for human food.
+Poultry that are still breathing on entering the scalder die from drowning not from slaughter and are, therefore, considered adulterated and unfit for human food.
 These cadavers are automatically condemned on postmortem inspection per 9 CFR 381.90.